Click & Grow Smart Garden 3 vs 9 Review (2025): Real Light Output, PPFD, & 2-Year Cost

 Yield Table: Basil, Lettuce, Mint

-- Herbs: The Smart Garden 3 matched the 9 for herbs, but the yield was limited by the three-pod design.
+• Herbs: The Smart Garden 3 matched the 9 for herbs, but the yield was limited by the three-pod design.
 The Smart Garden 9 produced more herbs, but the cost per plant was higher.

-- Lettuce: The Smart Garden 3 failed to produce a decent lettuce crop.
+• Lettuce: The Smart Garden 3 failed to produce a decent lettuce crop.
 The light was too weak and the plants were lanky and sad.
 The Smart Garden 9, on the other hand, produced a bountiful crop of lettuce.

 Shocker: The Smart Garden 3 failed to produce a decent lettuce crop, while the Smart Garden 9 produced a beautiful, healthy crop.
 The difference is the light output, which is a big factor.

-The Smart Garden 9’s app is what makes it a “smart” garden.
-But is it worth the hassle?
-In my tests, it had a 32% failure rate on firmware updates.
+In my tests, the SG9 app had a concerning 32% failure rate on firmware updates.
 It would often get stuck in a loop, requiring a full system reset.
 My “Click & Grow rage moment” was when the app ‘forgot’ my plants existed for 48 hours.
-A simple firmware update on my Smart Garden 9 resulted in my app ‘forgetting’ my plants.
-It was a stressful experience.
-It’s a frustrating experience that breaks the “hands-off” promise.
+This is a severe flaw in the ‘smart’ component, as digital friction forces the user into manual intervention, breaking the “hands-off” promise.
+The app’s water icon is often unreliable, forcing the user to visually inspect the reservoir.

 Which One Should You Buy?